-If we took all these shots to heart, we’d end up with nothing to do and nowhere to go, having eliminated all possible alternatives.
+If we took all these shots to heart, we’d end up with nothing to do and nowhere to go, having eliminated all options.
 Somebody would veto everything.

 If you like the status quo, that’s great.
 Contributors give, and expect to give more.
 Consumers take, and expect to take more.
 Up to a certain point, it can still be good to be an open source producer.
 Until it’s not.
 But it’s always great to be an open source consumer.
 It is only getting better.
 Unless word gets round that the rational approach to open is doing a little bit, to make a few resume points, stop, land a paid gig, and leech.

 Some will skip right to this point, and take a hard position that money and open source simply don’t mix, shouldn’t mix, or cannot mix.
 The upshot?
 Go get a job writing closed code, or doing something else.
 These responses attack the legitimacy of the problem—finding a way to fund open developers so they can do more open source work—itself.
 If there’s no problem, what’s the problem?